-Several potential biomarkers of Alzheimer disease (AD) are associated with AD pathophysiology (eg, $\beta$ -amyloid plaques, neurofibrillary tangles).
-Elevated cerebrospinal fluid (CSF) levels of specific proteins have been found in patients with AD.
-These include tau protein, phosphorylated at AD-specific epitopes such as phosphorylated threonine 181 or total tau protein, or an amyloid- $\beta$ peptide such as 1-42 (A $\beta$ 42).
-Other potential CSF1.2 and serum peptide markers have been explored.
+Several potential biomarkers of AD are associated with AD pathophysiology (eg, amyloid beta plaques, neurofibrillary tangles).
+Altered cerebrospinal fluid (CSF) levels of specific proteins have been found in patients with AD.
+These include tau protein, phosphorylated at AD-specific epitopes such as phosphorylated threonine 181 or total tau protein, an amyloid beta peptide such as 1-42 (A β 42), and the synaptic protein, neurogranin.9 Other potential CSF, urinary, and blood, peptide markers have been explored.
 Tau protein is a microtubule-associated molecule found in neurofibrillary tangles that are typical of AD.
 Tau protein is thought to be related to degenerating and dying neurons and high levels of tau protein in the CSF have been associated with AD.
-A $\beta$ 42 is a subtype of amyloid- $\beta$ peptide produced from the metabolism of the amyloid precursor protein.
-A $\beta$ 42 is the key peptide deposited in amyloid plaques characteristic of AD.
-Low levels of A $\beta$ 42 in the CSF have been associated with AD, perhaps because A $\beta$ 42 is deposited in amyloid plaques instead of remaining in the fluid.
-Investigators have suggested the tau/A $\beta$ 42 ratio may be a more accurate diagnostic marker than either alone.
-A variety of kits are commercially available to measure A $\beta$ 42 and tau proteins.
-Betweenlaboratory variability in CSF biomarker measurement is large.
+Amyloid beta-42 is a subtype of amyloid beta peptide deposited in amyloid plaques characteristic of AD.
+Low levels of amyloid beta-42 in the CSF have been associated with AD, perhaps because amyloid beta-42 is deposited in amyloid plaques instead of remaining in the fluid.
+Investigators have suggested the tau/amyloid beta-42 ratio may be a more accurate diagnostic marker than either alone.
+Neurogranin is a dendritic protein and CSF neurogranin may predict prodromal AD in MCI and has been confirmed in AD dementia and prodromal AD in several studies.

+A variety of kits are commercially available to measure amyloid beta-42 and tau proteins.
+Between-laboratory variability in CSF biomarker measurement is large.
 Neural thread protein is associated with neurofibrillary tangles of AD.
 Both CSF and urine levels of this protein have been investigated as a potential marker of AD.
 Urine and CSF tests for neural thread protein may be referred to as the AD7C test.